Tiger Woods returning to competitive golf at Hero Challenge

 "I am excited to return to competitive golf at the Hero World Challenge," Woods said in a statement.
 "Albany is the perfect setting and it will be great to join this outstanding field."

+Asked what is different about this return compared to the one at the Hero World Challenge a year ago -- when Woods waited more than a year following his third back surgery -- Steinberg said, "He honestly put no expectations on this surgery and what the future was going to hold," referring to the April 19 fusion.?

+"So it's hard to compare it to anything.
+It was a completely different surgery than he had in the past.
+He honestly was putting no expectations on it, so for him to say he's ready to play ,I don't think he can compare it to anything else.''

-Woods made a similar return from injury at this same event last year, finishing in a share of last place among those who completed four rounds, but in a tie for the tournament lead in birdies with eventual champion Hideki Matsuyama.
+Woods made a similar return from injury at this same event last year, finishing in 15th place (17 golfers completed four rounds), but in a tie for the tournament lead in birdies with champion Hideki Matsuyama.

-A month later, Woods missed the cut at the Farmers Insurance Open, which was followed by the withdrawal in Dubai the next week.
+A month later, Woods missed the cut at the Farmers Insurance Open, which was followed by the withdrawal in Dubai a week later.?

 Woods pleaded guilty Friday to reckless driving in a deal that will keep him out of jail as long as he stays out of trouble, resolving charges from an arrest last spring in which he was found passed out in his Mercedes on May 29 with prescription drugs and marijuana in his system.